6 releases (1 stable)

 crate Docs Apache2/MIT licensed Rust Version website

-Zff (Z forensic file format) is a completely new designed file format to store and handle the contents and structure of a partial or entire disk image, physical memory or logical file/folder structures.
+Zff (Z forensic file format) is file format to store and handle the contents and structure of a partial or entire disk image, physical memory or logical file/folder structures.
 The focus of zff is on speed, security and modularity in concert with forensic requirements.
 The modular design promises high maintainability and scalability.
 Zff is an alternative to the ewf and aff file formats and is not compatible with them.

 • ⚡ modern, blazingly fast methods to compress the dumped data (like Zstd or Lz4) ⚡